 As a table to pull up information about Presidents in India and Brazil till 2010 is being searched for, identifying the right table first is important.
 Here’s a command to crawl information enclosed in all table tags.

-Identify the right table by using attribute “class” of table needs to filter the right table.
-Thereafter, inspect the class name by right clicking on the required table of web page as follows:
+Identify the right table by using the attribute “class” of the table that needs to filter the right table.
+Thereafter, inspect the class name by right-clicking on the required table of the web page as follows:

 - Inspect element

 - Copy the class name or find the class name of the right table from the last command’s output.

 That’s how we can identify the right table.

 - Extract the information to DataFrame: There is a need to iterate through each row (tr) and then assign each element of tr (td) to a variable and add it to a list.
 Let’s analyze the Table’s HTML structure of the table. (extract information for table heading <th>)

 To access the value of each element, there is a need to use the “find(text=True)” option with each element.
 Finally, there is data in dataframe.

 There are various other ways to crawl data using “BeautifulSoup” that reduce manual efforts to collect data from web pages.
 Code written in BeautifulSoup is considered to be more robust than the regular expressions.
 The web scraping method we discussed use “BeautifulSoup” and “urllib2” libraries in Python.
 That was a brief beginner’s guide to start using Python for web scraping.